 - In a wok or big skillet, heat oil over medium heat.
 Saute garlic until softened.
 Add the pork belly slices and cook, stirring regularly, until all side are done.
 Add the shrimps and do the same.

 - Pour the cornstarch mixture into the wok and add the oyster sauce and ground pepper and bring to a boil.
 Doing this from the beginning keeps the veggies crisp and helps prevents over-cooking them.
 Take out the shrimps.

 - Add the first batch of vegetables: broccoli, cauliflower, carrots and sugar snap peas and cook covered for about 2-3 minutes.

-- Add the rest of the vegetables and cook for another 2-3 minutes or until vegetables are tender crisp and sauce has thickened.
+- Add the rest of the vegetables and cook for another 2-3 minutes or until vegetables are tender-crisp and the sauce has thickened.
 Season with salt if still needed.
 Serve hot.